Frequently Asked Questions

 This is best handled during the initial discussion and meeting with one of our Care Managers who can advise the most appropriate way to fund the care package needed.

 The basic requirements for a live-in carer will be a clean, comfortable bedroom with adequate heating and personal storage facility, access to bathroom facilities, fresh linen, food, wifi access.
-The arrangements in respect of all of this would be handled by Gabriel’s Angels – so don’t worry!

 You will have a lot of questions to ask – this is entirely natural!
 We normally start the process by getting one of our specialist Care Managers to directly meet with the client and/or the family members and this gives the opportunity to get into real detail about needs.
 From this we can suggest the right package of care and support to meet those needs – often we find that there are considerations that come to light which are not always thought about initially.